yochannah/carpentries.org/pages/workshop_faq.md

 ### When can a Supporting Instructor become an Experienced Instructor?

-Ater being a Supporting Instructor for three Carpentries workshops you will be able to take the role of Experienced Instructor in any Carpentries online workshop.
+After being a Supporting Instructor for three Carpentries workshops you will be able to take the role of Experienced Instructor in any Carpentries online workshop.
 If you would like to continue in the Supporting Instructor role, please indicate your preference on the Instructor signup sheet.

 ### How do I indicate my workshop will be online in the workshop website template?